Adult Safeguarding Policy

 Confidentiality

 It is important that confidentiality is maintained at all stages of the process dealing with safeguarding concerns.
 Information relating to the concern and subsequent case management should be shared on a need to know basis only and should be kept secure at all times.
-It may be necessary to discuss the details with those who are directly in- volved.
+However it may be necessary to discuss the details with those who are directly involved and to inform the Trustees and Spiritual Director if it is a serious incident.
+For this reason, when a concern is reported, it is not possible to guarantee complete confidentiality.

 Review.